Interactive ontology debugging: two query strategies for efficient fault localization: Evaluation

+The results of the evaluation presented in Table~\ref{tab:results} show that the entropy-based query selection approach clearly outperforms ``split-in-half'' in good and average cases for the three probability distributions.
+The average time required by the debugger to perform such basic operations as consistency checking, computation of minimal conflicts and diagnoses is presented in Table~\ref{tab:diagstats}.
+The results indicate that on average at most 17 seconds required to compute up to 9 minimal diagnoses and a query.
+Moreover, the number of axioms in a query remains reasonable in most of the cases stays bounds, i.e. between 1 and 4 axioms per query.

+In the uniform case better results were observed since the diagnoses have different cardinality and structure, i.e. they include different syntax elements.
+Consequently, even if equal probabilities for all syntax elements (uniform distribution) are given, the probabilities of diagnoses are different.
+Axioms with a greater number of syntax elements receive a higher fault probability.
+Also, diagnoses with a smaller cardinality in many cases receive a higher probability.
+This information provides enough bias to favor the entropy-based method.

+In the bad case, where the target diagnosis received a low probability and no information regarding the prior fault probabilities was given, we observed that the performance of the entropy-method improved as more queries were posed.
+In particular, in the University ontology the performance is essentially similar (7.27 vs.\ 7.37) whereas in the Economy and Transportation ontology the entropy-based method can save and average of two queries.

-Note that ``Split-in-half'' is inefficient in comparison to the entropy method in all good, average and bad cases when applied to the ontologies with a big number of diagnoses, such as Economy and Transportation.
-The main problem is that no stop criteria can be used with the greedy method as it does not provide any ordering on the set of diagnoses.
-Therefore, it has to continue until no further queries can be generated, i.e.\ only one minimal diagnosis exists or their are no discriminating queries.
+``Split-in-half'' appears to be particularly inefficient in all good, average and bad cases when applied to ontologies with a large number of minimal diagnoses, such as Economy and Transportation.
+The main problem is that no stop criteria can be used with the greedy method as it is unable to provide any ordering on the set of diagnoses.
+Instead, the method continues until no further queries can be generated, i.e.\ only one minimal diagnosis exists or there are no discriminating queries.
+Conversely, the entropy-based method is able to improve its probability estimates using Bayes-updates as more queries are answered and to exploit the differences in the probabilities in order to decide when to stop.

+The most significant gains are achieved for ontologies with many minimal diagnoses and for the average and good cases, e.g. the target diagnosis is within the first or second third of the minimal diagnoses ranked by their prior probability.
+In these cases the entropy-based method can save up to 60\% of the queries.

+Therefore, we can conclude that even rough estimates of the prior fault probabilities are sufficient, provided that the target diagnosis is not significantly penalized.
+Even if no fault probabilities are available and there are many minimal diagnoses, the entropy-based method is advantageous.
+The differences between probabilities of individual syntax elements appears not to influence the results of the query selection process and affect only the number of outliers, i.e.\ cases in which the diagnosis approach required either few or many queries compared to the average.